ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 [![BBL model natural](/i/blog/bbl_model_natural.jpg)](/r/blog/bbl.pdf)

-Click on the image above to get a short presentation laying out the BBL concepts.
+Click on the image above to get a short presentation that is laying out the BBL concepts.